Chassis/Chassis/README.md

-# Sennza Skeleton
+# Sennza Chassis

 This is the new fangled base repository for Sennza work.

 ## Prerequisites

-Before using Skeleton, this is how your system should be set up:
+Before using Chassis, this is how your system should be set up:

 * Install [Vagrant](http://vagrantup.com/)
 * Install vagrant-hostsupdater to access via `vagrant.local`: